powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 **Metadata**
 In the grid model, the following metadata is included for loads:
-- The load type, which is required and by default `UNDEFINED`.
-It can be:
+- The load type, which can be:
     - `UNDEFINED`
     - `AUXILIARY`
     - `FICTITIOUS`
+By default, it is `UNDEFINED`.
 - The load model, which can be:
     - `ZIP` (or polynomial), following equations: